garymooney/qmuvi/README.md

 A library that can turn Qiskit quantum circuits into music videos!

 Add a barrier to the circuit for each time step that you would like to be sampled, then call the _make_music_video_ method.
+This will create a folder with all of the generated content inside it.

 **make_music_video**
 _Arg 0:_ quantum circuit